 Speaking to a lawyer can be daunting so having your list of questions written down is always a good idea.
-In this post divorce lawyer and director Donna Hart shares some of the most frequent divorce questions that people ask their family lawyer.
+In this post divorce lawyer and director Rachel Buckley shares some of the most frequent divorce questions that people ask their family lawyer.

 Frequently asked divorce questions

 1.Will I have to go to court?

 Many couples are able to divorce, sort out their finances and make arrangements regarding their children entirely amicably.
 However, you may wish to have independent legal advice to understand what your rights and obligations are and to assist you with the drafting of any agreements reached.
 If you reach an agreement, even through solicitors, you will not have to go to court.
 And even if court proceedings are issued to move matters along or to get the other party to engage, many couples may still resolve these issues outside of court.
 Your lawyer will be able to discuss all of your options with you and help you decide which one may be best for you and your family.

 2. I’ve been married for 6 months can I get a divorce?

 No in England & Wales you need to have been married for 12 months before either of you can issue divorce proceedings.

 3. Do I need to disclose details of my assets to my spouse if we kept them separate during the marriage?